Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 (Warriner et al., 2013) and sentiment scores estimated through Watson NLU.
 Overall, results confirmed

-the usefulness of the training to enhance L2 emotionality in writing production.
+the usefulness of the training enhancing L2 emotionality in written production.
 Notably, this

 improvement was more clearly detected through discourse-level sentiment scores than through the